dineshmohan24102004/Ex.No.8/README.md

-## Exp 8: Reproducing an Image Using Prompts for Audio Generation
+## Exp 8: Exploration of Prompting Techniques for Audio Generation

 # Date :02/05/2025
 # Reg.
 No. 212222040039